Schema evolution & compatibility

 Tracked types and stable identifiers

-To track compatibility across renames, Skir needs a stable identifier for your types.
-You can assign a random integer ID to any struct or enum:
+To track compatibility across renames, Skir needs a way to identify your types.
+You can explicitly assign a random integer ID to your top-level types:

 Skir